Here we discuss how resume screening is traditionally done and what's the best way to do it in 2018.

 This is the final step in the resume screening process.
 This is where the best candidates are selected for an interview.

-This decision is based on many factors such as Skills, Education, Work Experience, Location etc.
+This decision is based on many factors such as Skills, Education, Work Experience, Location etc. To simplify the screening process you can use a HR chatbot.

 Different factors that affect Hiring Time